 Defense Base Act Class Action

 Scott Bloch filed this action for damages in the amount of $2 Billion to remedy the injuries and destruction caused to the lives, finances and mental and physical well being of thousands of American families and Foreign Citizens whose loved ones were injured while serving America under contracts with the United States, and to punish the companies who made massive profits while causing this harm to people unlawfully and maliciously and working a fraud on the American public who paid them.
+Scott Bloch has championed the cause of contractors working abroad, bringing several class actions like the DBA class against contracting companies and is trying to change the way the do business to prevent abuses to contractors.

+He appeared internationally in the documentary “Fogotten Heroes” about the plight of contractors abroad who are injured and mistreated by the contracting companies and insurance companies.
 If you wish to sign up to join this important case, please go the the questionnaire so that attorneys can assess your case and get back to you.

 Learn More About This Landmark Case